Genez-io/genezio-documentation/docs/getting-started/use-a-template.md

 ---
 sidebar_position: 2
-description: Start your first project with Genezio by using a template.
+description: Start your first project with DeployApps by using a template.
 ---

 import Tabs from '@theme/Tabs';